Secrets to Raise a Creative Child

 6. Establish a place for art supplies

 Establish a place for art supplies early on, that is both easily accessible and neat.
-It should include drawers or bins for washable markers, paper, clay, and anything else you feel comfortable adding as your children get older (beads, collage materials, stamps and inkpads, etc.) I don’t suppose I need to say this, but coloring books don’t exactly foster creativity; plain paper is infinitely better.
+It should include drawers or bins for washable markers, paper, clay, and anything else you feel comfortable adding as your children get older (beads, collage materials, stamps and ink pads, etc.) Coloring books don’t exactly foster creativity; plain paper is much better.
 Blocks, with their infinite possibilities, generally offer more creative play opportunities than more sophisticated building materials.
 Many four year olds can build with blocks for hours every day; it helps develop mathematical, spatial and problem-solving abilities.

 7. Make creative art play easy.